isomerpages/moe-victoriajc/pages/JAE Appeal Exercise.md

 <p>Do take note of the following:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Applicants must meet the cut-off point for the respective course (Science
+<p>Applicants must meet the cut-off point for the respective course at VJC
-COP of X or Arts COP of X) at VJC for the appeal to be considered.
-The cut-off points are indicated in the online form.</p>
+for the appeal to be considered.
+Information on 2025 COP will only be available from 4 Feb 2025 onwards.</p>
 </li>
 <li>
 <p>If you were admitted into your posted school via Direct School Admission